 Orange juice

-Day 2: Bike ride in the part, Gondola ride, a Portuguese and Indian restaurant, Illusions museum, coffee break, street food complex
+Day 2: Bike ride in the park, gondola ride, Museum of Illusions, street food market

-We started the day as usual with breakfast at the hotel
+We started the day with breakfast at the hotel.

 Bike ride in the park